Blog

 Speed and Collaboration in Modern DevOps Hosting

 Modern software teams live or die by how quickly and safely they can push code to production.
-High-performing DevOps organizations now deploy on demand—hundreds of times per week—while laggards still fight monthly release trains.
+Current DORA benchmarks still show a wide delivery gap: elite teams deploy on demand, often multiple times per day, while low performers deploy between once per month and once every six months.[1]

 To close that gap, engineering leaders are refactoring not only code but infrastructure: they are wiring continuous-integration pipelines to dedicated hardware, cloning on-demand test clusters, and orchestrating microservices across hybrid clouds.
 The mission is simple: erase every delay between “commit” and “customer.”